virtual-labs/exp-electro-mechanical-impedance-iitd/experiment/theory.md

 Fig. 1 Experimental set up
 </center>
-The user may plot G v/s frequency in excel.
+The user may plot G Vs frequency in excel.
 The peak in the plot is the resonance frequency of the beam.
 Following plot is expected if the experiment is correctly performed.
 <center>
 <img src="images/th2.png" height="400px">

-Fig. 2 Expected plot of G vs frequency.
+Fig. 2 Expected plot of G Vs frequency.
 </center>
 From the frequency plot, the user can identify the natural frequency of the beam in axial mode as the frequency corresponding to which peak in the G-plot.
 The user may compare the frequency obtained through this experiment with the theoretical frequency given below (Paz, 2004).<br>
 <center>
 <img src="images/th3.png" height="40px">

 </center>
 where <i>E</i> denotes the Young's modulus of elasticity of the beam, <i>ρ</i> the material density and <i>L<sub>half</sub></i> the half length of the beam.
 The user may compute the first ten frequencies by substituting <i>n</i> = 1, 2..., 10 and conclude as to which frequency is identified.